RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter one - BulletProof Your Trading.md

 ## HTF
 Higher Time Frame
 ## LIQ
-Liquidity; a liquid asset or coin means how quickly you can buy or sell an asset without significantly moving the [[C|MP]] too much
+Liquidity; a liquid asset or coin means how quickly you can buy or sell an asset without significantly moving the [[#CMP|CMP]] too much.
 ## Laddering
-You place multiple buy or sell orders when wanting to enter a trade setup and get an average entry price
+You place multiple buy or sell orders when wanting to enter a trade setup and get an average entry price.
+Used to minimize the impact of a large order on the market while potentially taking advantage of price fluctuations.
 ## Leverage
-Refers to the extra amount of asset bought or sold, over your capital
+Refers to the use of borrowed capital, often provided by a broker, to increase the potential return on an investment in proportion to the traders [[#Margin|margin]].
+2x, 5x, 20x, 50x, 100x etc... also known as ratio: 2:1 = 2x, 10:1 = 10x, etc..
 ## Long Positions
 this is a buy position with [[Chapter one - BulletProof Your Trading#Leverage|leverage]]
 ## LFT
 Lower Time Frame, usually anything under 4H
 ## Margin
-The amount of funds required to open a leveraged trade
+The amount of funds required to open a [[#Leverage|leveraged]] trade.
+A portion of a traders capital used as collateral, known as "Margin."
 ## Market cap
 The market capitalization of an asset calculated by current supply of coins multiples by [[Chapter one - BulletProof Your Trading#CMP|CMP]] of one coin
 ## Market Maker (MM)